-Competent court likely depends on the location of any particular transaction with the token.
+The token is not subject to any predetermined court jurisdiction.
+Competent court likely depends on the location of any particular party and/or the location of any particular transaction with the token.

 Part H - information on the underlying technology

 H.1 Distributed ledger technology (DTL)